 - Gardner's syndrome, a variant of FAP that causes polyps to develop throughout your colon and small intestine.
 You may also develop noncancerous tumors in other parts of your body, including your skin, bones and abdomen.

-- MYH-associated polyposis (MAP), a condition similar to FAP that is caused by mutations in the MYH gene.
+- MUTYH-associated polyposis (MAP), a condition similar to FAP that is caused by mutations in the MYH gene.
 People with MAP often develop multiple adenomatous polyps and colon cancer at a young age.
 Genetic testing can help determine your risk of MAP.

 You can greatly reduce your risk of colon polyps and colorectal cancer by having regular screenings.
 Certain lifestyle changes also can help: